 Oldest Cities in the US – San Antonio, Texas

 History of San Antonio: Capturing the spirit and pride of Texas, San Antonio is a great place to learn more about the history and the culture of the region.
 From its Native American occupation, discovery by Spanish explorers, and the Battle of the Alamo, this city is an perfect location for exploring.
 The city is most known for the historic Alamo, the site of ‘crossroads’ in Texan history.
+Visiting the Alamo is one of the top experiences you need to have while in the United States.
 Here, important historical events took place, from the first Spanish colonization and the independence of Mexico to the place where the Confederacy stood its ground.

 Where to Go in San Antonio

 No visit to San Antonio is complete without a tour of the Alamo, the most important battle site for the Republic of Texas.
 Visit Alamo to understand early Texas history and battle for Texas independence as well as Spanish architecture and artifacts.
 After you are done there, check out the Riverwalk and eat at one of the many restaurants.Then stroll on the San Antonio Riverwalk,which runs beside the scenic San Antonio River, an important lifeline to the city up to the present.

 Traveler’s Tip: The San Antonio Museum of Art has one of the best collections of ancient Egyptian, Greek, Roman and Near Eastern art in the southern United States.
 Located on the River Walk, the museum hosts over 500 guided tours each year.
 This could be appealing to adults looking to learn more about art as well as families with children.